jumpcutking/threads/README.md

 ## What's New

+### v1.6.0
+Threads now report where a log entry was created in your script and share that information with the console.
+This update relies on a breaking change to jckConsole callbacks, adding the parameter "from" to several components.

+Threads now delete their entries after the manager closes or kills them.

+This update also includes many bug fixes and changes to help improve Thread's performance.

 ### v1.5.7
 Using the option reportStderr: true will now report process errors using the jckConsole stack trace.
 Remember, any stack trace that is a string, not an object, is textual information.
 Because stderr is an inconsistent stream, you may get a string instead of an object in the stack trace array.
 See more here: [@jumpcutking/console~GenerateStacktrace(stacktrace, _levelToRemove)](https://github.com/jumpcutking/console/blob/main/docs/index.js.md#jumpcutkingconsolegeneratestacktracestacktrace-_leveltoremove--object).